Bernard Partridge and His Work: The Art of the Illustrator (Limited Edition Prints)

 Sir John Bernard Partridge was an English illustrator.
 Born in London, he was the son of Professor Richard Partridge, F.R.S., president of the Royal College of Surgeons, and nephew of John Partridge, portrait-painter extraordinary to Queen Victoria.
 For some years he was well known as an actor under the name of Bernard Gould.

-Partridge was educated at Stonyhurst College, and after matriculating at the University of London entered the office of Dunn & Hansom, architects.
+Partridge was educated at Stonyhurst College (with Arthur Conan Doyle), and after matriculating at the University of London entered the office of Dunn & Hansom, architects.
 He then joined for a couple of years a firm of stained-glass designers (Lavers, Barraud and Westlake), learning drapery and ornament; and then studied and executed church ornament under Philip Westlake, 1880–1884.
 He began illustration for the press and practised watercolour painting, but his chief success was derived from book illustration.

 Partridge was chosen by art instructor Percy V. Bradshaw to illustrate "The Art of the Illustrator", a celebrated collection of twenty portfolios demonstrating six stages of a single painting or drawing by twenty different artists and published in 1918.

-In 1925, he was knighted by Prime Minister Stanley Baldwin and gave his support to the government during the General Strike.
+A member of the Chelsea Arts Club and the Athenaeum Club, he was knighted in 1925 by the Prime Minister, Stanley Baldwin, and gave his support to the government during the General Strike.